 - Security information

-In this post, I’ll show you how you can easily send bulk emails to all your registered WordPress users with MailPoet.
+In this post, I’ll show you how you can easily send bulk emails to all your registered WordPress users with MailPoet in a GDPR friendly manner.
 For this post, I’ll assume you already have MailPoet installed.
 If you don’t, you can download it for free.